mtlynch/mtlynch.io/_posts/2018-01-09-ketohub-month-3.md

 {% include image.html file="ketohub-fb-response2.png" alt="Existing keto sites" max_width="415px" img_link=true %}

 For each post I responded to like this, only 10-20 people clicked the link.
-The benefit is that it's easier to find these types of posts than to constantly find new medium-sized keto groups to join.
+However, it's easier to find these types of posts than to constantly find new medium-sized keto groups to join.
 When I spent an hour scrolling through posts from different keto groups, I usually found between two and six opportunities to answer someone's question by linking to KetoHub.
-This translated to 60-100 clicks.
+This translated to a total of 60-100 new clicks.

 # Biggest challenge: Retention